-Since crypto and DeFi are all open source, the industry shares the unique ability to use what has been termed “money legos”.
+Since crypto and DeFi are decentralized, the industry shares the unique ability to use what has been termed “money legos”.
 Primitives that are built in the crypto ecosystem can be iterated upon and combined to create entirely new protocols that interact with and create value for each other and token holders/economic participants.

 Again, the Internet is an apt comparison when evaluating the network effects and potential economic growth open-source, collaborative initiatives allow.
 While it is more sector specific and guarded today, the original explosive growth of the Internet was due to open-access and composable nature APIs that allowed for companies to leverage economic benefit from one another.
 This is the current and future state of crypto that global, decentralization allows when applied to the value, transfer, and the base protocol layer of future economic value.

 Being a purely open and global system not only allows for maximum composability, it also allows immediate testing and experimentation with real economic value that has never been possible.
 Naval once said that open source has the insane benefit of only solving problems once.

 Furthermore, decentralized, open protocols are more naturally efficient as if there are unexploited edges they will be forked and iterated upon.
 Inefficiencies largely don't exist in decentralized protocols because anyone can build a similar protocol that then removes those inefficiencies.

 Economic incentive structures can be built into new protocols and tokens which are tested in real time, with real money.
 For good and bad, it creates pseudo randomized control trials of new ideas and innovations that if designed correctly have immense upside.

 This creates feedback loops and innovation at a pace that allows for enormous scalability in a short amount of time when one of these new money lego primitives is either built, modified, or combined with another protocol.